 Slavery in the Colonial North

-A National Endowment for the Humanities Virtual Institute for K-12 Educators
+A National Endowment for the Humanities Institute for K-12 Educators

 The institute will present slavery as a central element of American economic and political development in the North as well as the South and will equip participants with the tools needed to teach this history to their classes with accuracy and sensitivity.